Mapsui/Mapsui/docfx/documentation/Mapsui-2.0.md

 # Mapsui 2.0

 At the moment work is going on Mapsui v2.
 The core libraries are .NET Standard instead of PCLs.
-Here are some of the changes going into v2.
+Here are some of the changes that may go into v2.

 ### Todo
 - Wrap Viewport in LimitingViewport which limits it to user settings, or access through Navigator.